jlaumon/blog/content/post/dont-use-std-list.md

 They are better stored separately because when doing a search you only need to read the keys, not the values.

 Depending on the use case, you can also sort the arrays or have a small cache to speed up searches.
-But if the arrays are small, that's usually unnecessary.
+But if the arrays are small, that may not even be necessary.

 ## Bottom line